Skip to main content

 After a lot of thinking I decided to move over to a proper “blogging” system.
 The move took several months as, while the new look was negotiable, I didn’t want to change any URLs unless I had to and all the old content needed to be imported.
 My ad hoc content management system helped here but was not 100% automated.

-On a technical level it uses the WordPress content management (blogging) system hosted on TSO Hosting‘s cloud servers.
+So in 2007 I moved to WordPress content management (blogging).
 I added a small number of plugins, mainly to make my life easier, and use one of the standard themes.
-The “circuit board” picture at the top is one of mine, of one of my old hard drives.